RobTillaart/AD985X/README.md

 - **powerDown()** idem
 - **powerUp()** idem
 - **setFrequency(uint32_t freq)** Note setFrequency is different implemented per derived class.
+In the base class this function is virtual.
-In the base class it is virtual.
+- **getMaxFrequency()** returns the maximum frequency setable.
+Differs per type.
+In the base class this function is virtual.
 - **getFrequency()** returns the fequency set
 - **setPhase(uint8_t phase = 0)** set the phase in units of 11.25°  0..31 allowed.
 Default it sets the phase to 0.